JenniferSC-YearUpUnited/Capstone_1/README.md

 # Capstone_1

-**In this project, I use my SQL skills to analyze data and find useful insights for my business idea.
-I created a database that holds important information about my concept and basic market research.
-With this data, I aim to tell a clear story about my business and show its potential.
-My focus is on making the information easy to understand and useful for decision-making.**
+**In this project, I’m using my SQL skills to analyze data and gain insights for my business, JenSprinkleSPectacles.
+I built a database that contains details about how my business is structured, how it operates, and some basic market research on soybeans, which is the main ingredient in my product.
+With this data, I want to clearly showcase my business and its potential.
+My goal is to make the information easy to understand and helpful for making decisions.**